ahsan-javaiid/rsk-blockchain-api/README.md

 # rsk-blockchain-api

-Rest api to interact with rskj node
+Rest api to interact with rskj node.
+This api uses goroutines and channels to handle parallel requests and scalable enough to handle multiple requests at same time.

 ### Starting the server
 ```